 Are you picking your song first, or your dance first?

-Every song has a rhythm that dictates the dance you have to learn.
-So, if you pick a song you love, and the rhythm is a Tango, you must learn Tango.
+As we mentioned above, every song has a rhythm (beat) that determines the dance you need to learn.
+For instance, if you pick a song you love, and the rhythm is a Tango, you must learn Tango.
 But, if you pick a dance you really want to learn, then we can always help you find a song you will love, to go with it.

 Picking the right song can be a challenge.
 You want something that speaks to you and represents you as a couple.
 But, you also need a song that has the right timing and tempo for dancing.
 We can help you find just the right song, and our consulting services are free with your lessons.

 There are many reasons why wedding lessons are a tad more expensive and we promise it's NEVER because we want to take advantage of you.
 A lot more energy, effort, commitment, and risk goes into preparing a wedding couple to dance.
 Here are just a few examples.

 1. Wedding private lessons are short term, and focus on a performance deadline.
 The process would be much more gradual and natural to develop for non-event students.
 So, our efforts are greater, and our risks, and your expectations, are much higher.

 2. We are assuming greater risk.
 We offer lessons individually, or in smaller packages, with no contract and no commitment.
 Our reputation rests on your happiness with your dancing, and your wedding audiences' impression of our work.